-Heading into the fourth quarter of 2016, a total of 15 of the hedge funds tracked by Insider Monkey were long this stock, down by 6% from the second quarter of 2016.
-By comparison, no hedge funds held shares or bullish call options in AFI heading into this year.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the first quarter, a total of 12 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -8% from the fourth quarter of 2018.
+Below, you can check out the change in hedge fund sentiment towards AFI over the last 15 quarters.
+So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 The largest stake in Armstrong Flooring, Inc. (NYSE:AFI) was held by ValueAct Capital, which reported holding $62.8 million worth of stock at the end of March.
 It was followed by Nantahala Capital Management with a $27.6 million position.
 Other investors bullish on the company included GAMCO Investors, Ancora Advisors, and D E Shaw.